Pumpkin Spice Cold Foam: Starbucks Copycat Recipe

 My Homemade Version

-For my homemade Pumpkin Cold Foam, I've made a few swaps to lighten things up:
+For my homemade version of Pumpkin Cold Foam, I've made a few swaps to lighten things up:

 • Coconut Milk: Instead of heavy whipping cream, I use full-fat canned coconut milk for a rich, dairy-free base.